Short, clear answers to common questions about IP addresses, VPN, DNS, browser privacy and how to protect your connection.

 Read guideFind your public IP address and understand the difference from the private IP on your computer, phone or router.

-Read guideHow VPN masking works, what websites see, and what limits VPNs have for anonymity and privacy.
+Read guideHow VPN masking works: what websites see, what your internet provider sees and what limits VPNs have for anonymity and privacy.

-Read guideHow to protect yourself on hotels, cafés, airports and other public WiFi networks.
+Read guideHow to protect yourself on hotels, cafés, airports and other public WiFi networks with HTTPS, VPN, updated devices and safer settings.

 Read guidePlain answers about public IPs, private IPs, IPv4 and IPv6.